 Willamette Water Supply Program staff are developing plans for a robust, reliable and cost effective water supply system.
-Due to the large pipe diameter (approximately 6’), installation of the transmission main above ground was not considered because of potential for vandalism, visual impacts and potential impacts to wildlife habitat.
+Due to the large pipe diameter (mostly 66″ in diameter), installation of the transmission main above ground was not considered because of potential for vandalism, visual impacts and potential impacts to wildlife habitat.

 When will the new water supply be available to serve customers?

-The City of Hillsboro and TVWD have plenty of water to serve current customer needs.
+TVWD, the City of Hillsboro and the City of Beaverton have plenty of water to serve current customer needs.
 The mid-Willamette source will be complete in 2026.